-The Jaguars could use Mark Andrews, as they don't have anything at tight end in the wake of the Julius Thomas trade.
+The Jaguars could use a new tight end, as they don't have anything at the position in the wake of the Julius Thomas trade.

 If Leonard Fournette is available, I think the Jaguars will take him in a heartbeat.
 If Fournette doesn't get here, I think the Jaguars might go with Alabama tight end O.J.
 Howard or Alabama defensive lineman Jonathan Allen.
 Fournette is a no-brainer if he gets to Jacksonville.